Learning Color Equivariant Representations: Introduction

-In this work, we address the challenge of neural network sensitivity to color variation by leveraging the geometric structure of color in a group equivariant network.
-Geometric deep learning has gained strong interest in recent years due to its ability to capture information in interpretable and generalizable representations; by using a group equivariant architecture, we inherit these characteristics for the context of color variation.
-Using this approach, our network retains color information in a structured representation throughout the processing pipeline, thus allowing color information to be used and/or discarded with intentionality.
+In this work, we address the challenge of neural network sensitivity to color variation by leveraging the geometric structure of color in a group convolutional neural network.
+Geometric deep learning has gained strong interest in recent years due to its ability to capture information in interpretable and generalizable representations; by using a group convolutional neural network, we inherit these characteristics for the context of color variation.
+We represent color in the hue saturation luminance (HSL) color space, and leverage the insight that the hue, saturation, and luminance can be modeled with geometric group structure.
+Using this approach, our network retains color information in a structured representation throughout the processing pipeline, thereby allowing color information to be used and/or discarded intentionally.

-We represent color in the hue saturation luminance color space, and leverage the insight that the hue, and saturation can be modeled with geometric group structure.
-Specifically, we identify variations in hue with the 2D rotation group, and variations in saturation with the 1D translation group.
-With this identification, we propose a group equivariant network where variations in hue and saturation are represented as a geometric transformations.
+Recently, \textit{Color Equivariant Convolutional Networks}~\citep{robertcolor}, proposed a group convolutional neural network architecture for hue-equivariant representation learning.
+Most notably, CEConv identifies hue transformations with the 2D rotation group.
+However, the proposed lifting layer introduces invalid RGB values which break equivariance, and degrade performance.
+To resolve this issue, our lifting layer operates on the input image instead of the network filters, which produces an equivariant descriptor without projection induced artifacts.
+This seemingly minor change improves equivariance error by more than three orders of magnitude, and stabilizes network performance across discretizations.
+We also expand the notion of color equivariance to capture variation in saturation and luminance.
+Specifically, we identify variations in saturation and luminance with the 1D translation group.
+With this identification, we propose a group-equivariant network where variations in hue, saturation and luminance are represented as a geometric transformations.

-To summarize, our key contributions are: \begin{itemize} \item We introduce networks that are equivariant to shifts in hue and saturation, without requiring an increase in the number of network parameters. \item Our networks perform on par or better than conventional architectures in the presence of unseen color combinations on synthetic, and real world datasets. \item Our networks produce interpretable feature representations that are useful for downstream tasks such as color based sorting. \end{itemize}